bdastur/notes/aws/readmev2_1.md

   language of your users.
 You can also restrict distribution of content based on location.
 * Another possible use is for balancing load across endpoints
+* Can be created in both public and private hosted zones.

 **Geoproximity Routing**
 * Geoproximity routing lets Route53 route traffic to your resources based on the